 By Christian Kazur, Public domain, via Wikimedia Commons

 Although they look a bit gruesome, they aren't usually painful.

 Here's an example of a surgical drain after hand surgery:

-By Pavel Ševela, via Wikimedia Commons
+By Pavel Ševela, CC BY-SA 3.0, via Wikimedia Commons

 Why are surgical drains useful?